 A divorce lawyer is helpful not only to help draft the agreement but also to make sure you follow legal requirements and directions of the court.
 Between citing grounds for divorce and making sure the case is filed in the correct court, it is imperative that the correct legal process is followed in order to have a complete and lawful divorce.

 What is the role of a mediator in an uncontested divorce?

 Should I hire a lawyer for an uncontested divorce?

-Your Trusted Georgia Adoption Lawyer
+Your Trusted Georgia Divorce Lawyer

 If you’re about to start the process of filing for an uncontested divorce, the law firm of Fennell, Briasco, & Associates is here to help you begin what will hopefully be a more streamlined and effective process.
 We will be there for you to help with everything from filing your paperwork to helping you understand your rights and the intricacies of the process.
 If you have questions about uncontested divorces, another area of family law, or are interested in a free consultation, contact our office today: 770-956-4030